Paranormal State: Reception

-A review called the show "reality TV at its reel frightening best."
 Most critics who enjoy the show credit it for being "spooky".
 In a typical comment, one reviewer said the show was "...the perfect blend of bump-in-the-night scariness and cinéma vérité.
 It's 'The Blair Witch Project' meets 'Unsolved Mysteries.'
 But if you scare easily, don't watch this show alone."

 Reviewers have pointed out that the show effectively utilizes a number of cinematic techniques common in horror film.
 The editing leaves open the question of whether paranormal activity is actually occurring, and the cinematography uses night-vision and infrared photography to create a suspenseful atmosphere.
 The writing on the show is particularly effective at creating a sense of portent and dread, one reviewer noted, and the music and graphics contribute effectively to the tension and fear as well.

 At least one critic has pointed out that the investigatory team's failure to definitively find paranormal activity in each episode gives the show credibility over other series about the paranormal lack.

 Conversely, the Orange County Register gave it a "dishonorable mention" as one of the worst new shows of the 2007-2008 television season.
 The New York Times critic Neil Genzlinger faulted the series for being too low-budget and not frightening enough (a The Blair Witch Project minus the fright).

 Some reviewers have strongly criticized the high production values which others praise.
 As one otherwise positive review noted, "The biggest drawback to the series is that it's over-produced, with too many eerie sounds and visual effects.
 Is the heavy breathing something picked up by PRS microphones, or is it a sound effect added after the fact by the show's producers?"

 Critics have also pointed out that the show lacks visual punch.
 People interviewed in the show declare that they "feel" a spirit next to them, but nothing is shown to the TV viewer.
 In the series debut, the audience is told that a young boy sees ghosts, but the audience is not able to see any evidence of this.
 "The most compelling footage seems to come more from the editing room than beyond the grave", noted one industry trade publication.
 Reviewers say the show also fails to effectively integrate and utilize the team's (apparently) sophisticated audio and video equipment to heighten tension or help support their claims of paranormal activity.

 Others have noted that the show's stars are not particularly good performers or presenters.
 Buell and the changing cast of supporting "paranormal trainees", psychologists, counselors and psychics seem inexperienced and are ineffectual at creating a sense of fear or suspense.
 "Buell looks self-conscious and sounds like he is reading from cue cards", one critic wrote.
 "The remaining three members of the core team ... don't seem confident or mature enough to take on a crabby Starbucks' manager, much less a demonic presence."